 We have checked what does the internet have to say on all of this, meaning, we asked Google!

 But instead of just googling it and get trillions of shoe recommendations, we used Google trends.
 Which is a super cool website by Google that analyzes the popularity of top search queries in Google Search across various regions and languages.
 In other words, it puts all google search history in the world in an easy to use analytics tool.

-We have chosen the following keywords to lead our analysis:
+We have chosen the following keywords to lead our google barefoot trend analysis:

 - “Barefoot running”, defiantly the main search keywords

 - “Barfoot shoes”, a set of a very common search keywords

 - “Born to Run”, the book by Christopher McDougall which we know inspired many and has a strong effect on the timeline.